How to Format Your CV for Recruiting Agencies

 The length of your CV is also a consideration to think about.
 Many experts believe 1-2 pages is a fairly reasonable amount, with a focus on your most relevant experiences.
 It is vital that you focus on what you will eventually want to talk about in the interview and the elements which showcase you at your best.

 Keep your contact details brief.
 A full home address is not necessary, and simply including your town of residency is enough.
-A phone number and email are both handy to add on your CV as a means of getting in contact.
+A phone number and email are both handy to add to your CV as a means of getting in contact.
 Nowadays, many people who have Linkedin profiles also include their profile’s link, which is recommended.
 This gives employers a chance to see your digital presence and a quick look over your experiences there.

 Use Bullet Points

 Sometimes, merely writing about every work experience you have had can look quite dull on paper.
 An excellent way to break it up is by introducing bullet points to draw attention to any vital information or relevant factors.
 This will allow an employer to quickly skim through your profile and find your achievements without having to go through all the other information.
 Usually hiring managers tend to skim through a lot of CVs, so if you want to be in a with a chance – bullet points!
-You can get recruiter’s attention by using Job Nexus.
+You can get the recruiter’s attention by using Job Nexus.
 Recruiters know that Job Nexus candidates are relevant and worth their time.

 We have shared some pointers on how to format your CV for a recruiting agency.
 We hope this has made it clear on what to consider, and hopefully, you will be landing better job offers in no time.

-How to Find a Job in Dubai
+How to Find a Job Opportunities in Dubai